Hog Island Light

 The Hog Island Light was a lighthouse roughly marking its eponymous island, and thus the north side of the Great Machipongo Inlet on the Virginia coast.
-Originally, no light existed between Cape Henlopen, Delaware and Cape Charles, Virginia.
+Originally, no light existed between Cape Henlopen, Delaware and Cape Charles.
 In 1830 the United States Congress appropriated money for a coastal beacon in the general vicinity of Chincoteague Island.
 The following year, the Collector of Customs in Norfolk selected Assateague Island.